 Raking Leaves in the Fall: Do Not Wait to Rake Your Leaves

 It is important to rake the fallen leaves off the ground immediately.
 By raking your leaves, you are preventing fungus, potential disease, and grass dying from suffocation.

 Dread yard work or do not have the time this season?
 Tee Time’s landscape maintenance includes leaf and debris removal from lawn areas, plant areas, decks, and patios.
 Our team can provide you with bush trimming and pruning, re-edging, and more.
 We would be happy to get your landscape back into shape and give the care and attention it needs to flourish.
-For more information, contact Tee Time’s landscaping crew by calling 815-609-6969 or filling out our landscaping form.
+For more information, contact Tee Time or use the nearby quote form.